 Insurance Providers That We Accept

-At The Recovery Village Palm Beach, we are in-network with most private insurance providers.
+At The Recovery Village Palm Beach at Baptist Health, we are in-network with most private insurance providers.
 You can instantly check your benefits and coverage using our health insurance verification tool.

 Other Payment Options